mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/make-call/kotlin.md

 # Make a call

-Locate the `startAppToAppCall` method within the `MainViewModel` class and fill its body to enable call:
+Locate the `startAppToPhoneCall` method within the `MainViewModel` class and fill its body to enable the call:

 ```kotlin
 @SuppressLint("MissingPermission")